CCAS 2023 Annual Meeting

 WORKSHOP: Regional Anesthesia for Congenital Cardiac Surgery

 Dr. Mary Lyn Stein grew up in Atlanta, GA and then completed her undergraduate and medical degrees at Stanford University.
 She stayed at Stanford for combined residency training in Pediatrics and Anesthesiology.
 She moved to Boston for her pediatric anesthesiology fellowship at Boston Children's Hospital.
-She then joined the anesthesia faculty in the main operating room division at Boston Children's Hospital for a number of years before pursuing additional training with the cardiac anesthesia group and joining the cardiac division.
-Her research interests include perioperative management and risk assessment of patients with pulmonary hypertension and difficult airway management in pediatric patients.
+She then joined the anesthesia faculty in the main operating room division at Boston Children's Hospital for a number of years before pursuing additional training and joining with the cardiac anesthesia group.
+Her research interests include difficult airway management in pediatric patients and perioperative management and risk assessment of patients with pulmonary hypertension.
+Outside the hospital, she enjoys spending time with her husband and two young children and running by the Charles River.

 Thursday, March 30, 2023